 - Retirement Accounts.
 Retirement accounts and pensions are among the most complicated assets to divide because their division involves matters of both state and federal (ERISA) law.
 Divorce attorneys typically use Qualified Domestic Relations Orders (QDROs), a specific type of legal document used in a divorce, to divide retirement accounts.
 A QDRO is a court order provided to the custodian or administrator of the retirement account that details how to split or transfer an IRA, 401(k), or other type of retirement account in accordance with the final property division settlement or order.

-For assistance with division of property in a divorce in Gwinnett County, consider the Ward Law Firm in Duluth, Georgia.
+For assistance with division of property in a divorce in Gwinnett County, consider the Ward Law Firm in Lawrenceville, Georgia.
 David J. Ward can evaluate your situation using his legal, business, and accounting experience and help you get everything you are entitled to under the law.
 Our legal team can assist you with every aspect of divorce and property division, including:

 - Property Rights in Georgia